 Exclusive wine tastings, resort restaurant lunches, a wine and culinary event.

-The Napa Valley’s casual elegance, accomplished wines, and culinary finesse were on full display during recent winery and resort visits.
+The Napa Valley’s casual elegance, accomplished wines, and culinary finesse were on full display during 2022 winery and resort visits.

 Sullivan Rutherford Estate